 ASK: What does John say Jesus came to do?
-To take away the sin of the world.
+To take away the

+sin of the world.

-ASK: How is Jesus like a Passover lamb?
-The blood of the lamb protected the Israelites from death.
-Each year, the Passover lamb covered the sins of the people.
-The blood of Jesus, God's Lamb, provides forgiveness of our sin and rescues us from eternal death and separation from God.
+ASK: How is Jesus like the Passover lamb?
+The Passover lamb's blood protected the Israelites in Egypt from death.
+The blood of Jesus, God's Lamb, provides forgiveness of our sin and rescues us from the penalty for our sins.
+All those who die without trusting in Jesus for salvation will suffer greatly and will never be with Jesus.

 - 3. Display the poster pieces in verse order.
 Point to each word as you read it out loud.
 Ask the students to read it with you as you point to each word. - 4.
-Let students take turns selecting a segment to turn backwards.
+Let students take turns selecting a segment to take off the wall or to flip backwards in the chart.
 Then say the verse together as a class.
-Continue the process until all pieces are turned backwards and students can recite the verse from memory.
+Continue the process until the students can say the verse from memory.